stanford-crfm/levanter/docs/Blog-Post.md

 bitwise deterministic PRNGs by default, with careful control over the PRNG state.

 However, JAX is a low-level framework, and we found that, by itself, it did not provide the legibility that we wanted.

-For us, legibility is a top concern.
 We therefore created two new libraries: **Haliax** and **Levanter**.
-Haliax is a named tensor library that focuses on improving the legibility and compositionality of deep learning code while still maintaining efficiency and scalability.
-Levanter is a library for training foundation models built on top of Haliax.
-In addition to the goals of legibility, efficiency, and scalability, Levanter further strives for bitwise reproducibility, meaning that the same code with the same data will produce the exact same result, even in the presence of preemption and restarts.
+Haliax is a named tensor library that focuses on improving the legibility of deep learning code while still maintaining efficiency and scalability.
+Levanter is a library for training foundation models built on top of Haliax that incorporates a number of features that we found useful for training foundation models: sharded data loading;
+online, but cached, data preprocessing; WandB integration; distributed checkpointing; automatic export to the Hugging Face Hub; and more.
+Levanter further strives for bitwise reproducibility, meaning that the same code with the same data will produce the exact same result, even in the presence of preemption and restarts.

 # Haliax: Legibility via Named Tensors